desert habitat and types

 Desert, WHAT IS ARID LAND OR DESERT HABITATS?
-Arid land or desert refers to the area of very low rainfall and high evaporation rate.
+Arid land or desert refers to an area of very low rainfall and high evaporation rate.
 Arid lands are the driest habitats, receiving less than 25cm of annual rainfall.

-TYPES OF ARID LAND OR DESERT
+TYPES OF ARID LAND OR DESERT HABITAT

 characteristics of Hot deserts:

 hot deserts of the world are located on the western coasts of the continents within latitude 15o-30o North and South of the equator.
-Examples of hot deserts are Sahara desert (North Africa), Arabian desert and Kalahari deserts (South Africa), Great Australia desert (Australia) and Atacama deserts of South America.
+Examples of hot deserts are the Sahara desert (North Africa), the Arabian desert and Kalahari deserts (South Africa), Great Australia desert (Australia) and the Atacama deserts of South America.

 characteristics of Cold deserts: